francescobonesi/synthesia-backend-challenge/ReadMe.md

 │   └── src
 └── waiting-page  ## React single page app
     ├── Dockerfile
-    ├── node_modules
     ├── package.json
-    ├── package-lock.json
     ├── public
     └── src
 ```

 ## Setup

+### Overview

-For all setup, commands have been collected in Makefile.
+For all setup, commands have been collected in a Makefile.

+In order to make the solution work, the following steps must be followed:
+* compile
+* build
+* initialization
+* configuration
+* run

+In following sections each step is described.

 ### Compile

-Use java 17 jdk to compile both applications
+Use java 17 jdk to compile both applications.

+The command
 ```
 make java_home=<path_to_jdk> compile
 ```
+will compile and build jar file.

 It uses gradle wrapper, configured inside project.
 This also executes application unit tests.